-Four EU pilot projects to prepare the European Cybersecurity Competence Network
+Four EU pilot projects prepare the way for the European Cybersecurity Centre and Competence Network

 CONCORDIA, ECHO, SPARTA and CyberSec4Europe are the four pilot projects chosen to address the Horizon 2020 Cybersecurity call “Establishing and operating a pilot for a European Cybersecurity Competence Network and developing a common European Cybersecurity Research & Innovation Roadmap”.

 The purpose of a European Cybersecurity Network and Competence Centre is to retain and develop the cybersecurity technological and industrial capacities of the EU necessary to secure its Digital Single Market; and to strengthen and sustain Europe’s cybersecurity competence, placing Europe in a leading position in the cybersecurity marketplace.

 Each of the four projects has a different but complementary approach to these shared common goals.
 The four projects cooperate and coordinate their activities extensively, working together with Europe’s cybersecurity ecosystem to advance and strengthen the way cybersecurity research, innovation and deployment is performed in Europe.
 The broad range of cybersecurity-related activities include demonstration test- and use-cases in eHealth, finance, telecommunications, smart cities and transportation.
 The use of cyber ranges, training and education programmes to tackle the cybersecurity skills gap in the EU will help deliver innovative marketable solutions, made in the EU, that will address the future cross-domain cybersecurity challenges to the security of the Digital Single Market.

 Commissioner for Digital Economy and Society Mariya Gabriel said: